zuzanapiarova/philosophers/README.md

 ## BONUS
 - processes are properly created and freed and they get the philo data
+- BIGGEST PROBLEM: So, I have n processes representing n philosophers.
+Each has a thread that monitors if he died.
+When one dies, he must somehow signal to the others that he died, which I do by posting n times to a stop_simulation semaphore.
+For this I create another thread for every philo that only waits for this semaphore and then starts the exiting sequence.
+I clean resources from this stop_simulation thread, but somehow I must wait for the death_thread and the only way to let it know it should escape the while(1) loop is through a varable that changes stop_simulation from false to true.
+BUT this will lead to race conditions since we cannot use mutexes.
+AND another problem is that I detach this thread, but I cannot free its resources because I exit the process from this thread.
+If I did not exit the process from this thread, I would again have to use this variable which causes race conditions.

 ## TEST CASES
 ### --- incorrect input - check parsing ---